 - The Hampton Jitney is a daily bus service that departs from multiple stops in Manhattan and Brooklyn, making direct trips to Long Island’s North or South Forks.

-- You can rent a car—either through a car-share program or one of the major companies—and drive to your destination.
+- You can rent a car to drive from New York City to Long Island—either through a car-share program or one of the major companies—and drive to your destination.
 Note that parking can be difficult at some of the beaches, and a ferry is necessary for reaching Fire Island (which is car free).

 - If the sky’s the limit (literally and pricewise), seaplanes and helicopters will also speed you out to the Hamptons.

-In June, daytime temperatures on Long Island generally range between 70 to 80 degrees Fahrenheit (21 to 26 degrees Celsius)—perfect for beach days and outdoor adventures—while average lows range from 57 to 65 degrees Fahrenheit (14 to 18 degrees Celsius).
+In June, Long Island weather has daytime temperatures that generally range between 70 to 80 degrees Fahrenheit (21 to 26 degrees Celsius)—perfect for beach days and outdoor adventures—while average lows range from 57 to 65 degrees Fahrenheit (14 to 18 degrees Celsius).

 What to Pack